-- ➤ In the network statements of the IMs involved in the Corridor or in the NCI Portal (see Section 2). - On the RNE website Traffic Management Information Border section information sheet within the Excel table (http://www.rne.eu/tm-tpm/other-activities-2/).
+- > In the network statements of the IMs involved in the Corridor. - ➤ On the RNE website Traffic Management Information Border section information sheet within the Excel table (https://rne.eu/traffic-management/other-activities/).

 4.5.1.2 Cross-border agreements